 Will an installation ruin the aesthetics of my building?

-This is a perfectly legitimate concern, especially when it comes to a historical monument, an architect-designed house, or simply a facade that's important to you.
+This is a perfectly legitimate concern, especially when it comes to a historical monument, an architect-designed house, or simply a facade that's dear to you.
 Rest assured, today's systems are designed for discretion.
-The conductors can follow the building's lines, such as roof edges or downspouts.
+It's worth noting that the conductors can follow the building's lines, such as roof edges or downspouts.
 They are even available in several shades to blend in with the surrounding color.

-Early streamer emission (ESE) lightning rod technology is a major advantage in this regard.
-Since a single lightning rod can protect a very large area, the number of visible down conductors is drastically reduced, unlike with a traditional mesh cage.
-The objective is simple: maximum protection with minimal visual impact.
+It's worth remembering that early streamer emission (ESE) lightning rod technology is a major advantage in this regard.
+Since a single lightning rod can protect a very large area, the number of visible down cables is drastically reduced, unlike with a traditional mesh cage.
+The goal is simple: maximum protection with minimal visual impact.
 To see what real-world installations look like, the LPS CEMASO YouTube channel is a treasure trove of examples.

-Lightning protection is a matter for specialists where chance plays no part.
+For example, lightning protection is a matter for specialists where chance plays no part.
 Every building is unique, every environment has its own specific characteristics.
-For a thorough assessment of your needs and the design of a system that will protect you effectively and durably, LPS France is at your service.
+For a thorough assessment of your needs and the design of a system that will protect you effectively and sustainably, LPS France is at your service.
 Visit our website to discover our solutions and contact our specialists .